SpainOfficial Name: Kingdom of Spain

 Must be valid for at least three months beyond your planned date of departure from the Schengen area.

 TOURIST VISA REQUIRED:

-Not required for stays under 90 days in Spain.
-Not required for stays under three months in Andorra.
+Not required for stays less than 90 days in Spain.
+Not required for stays less than three months in Andorra.

 CURRENCY RESTRICTIONS FOR ENTRY:

 CURRENCY RESTRICTIONS FOR EXIT:

 Embassies and Consulates

 Emergency after-hours Telephone: (34)-91-587-2200.
 Ask to speak to the duty officer if you need emergency assistance outside business hours.

 Routine and emergency services for U.S. citizens are provided by the American Citizens Services section of the Consular Section at the U.S. Embassy.
 Appointments are required for routine consular services.
 Additional information is available through the U.S. Citizen Services page on the Embassy’s website.
 To make an appointment, please visit the U.S. Embassy's online appointment system for U.S. Citizen Services.

 U.S. Consulate General Barcelona